 Many of us take a calcium supplement, but it’s questionable just how effective extra calcium is without an adequate magnesium intake.
 Magnesium oil has been shown to be one of the best ways to balance the ratios of these vitally important minerals in your body.

-The next post has a plan for giving up coffee and uses red ginseng and magnesium oil as caffeine withdrawal remedies.
-It also features the coffee alternatives from the previous post to make replacing coffee as simple as possible.
+Two other important elements though are finding a replacement for coffee that you enjoy and having a strategy for reducing your intake of caffeine.
+To help with this the next post has a simple 10 step plan for giving up coffee.
+It uses these two caffeine withdrawal remedies and the healthy coffee alternatives from the previous post to make replacing coffee as simple as possible.